Middle cerebellar peduncle: Structure

 The trigeminal nerve (CN V) arises from the lateral pons very close to the middle cerebellar peduncle.

 Blood supply

 The middle cerebellar peduncle is supplied by the anterior inferior cerebellar artery (AICA), as well as smaller branches from the basilar artery.

-Function

-The middle cerebellar peduncle conveys information from the cerebrum and the pons to the cerebellum.

 Clinical significance

 Infarction of the anterior inferior cerebellar artery (AICA) can damage the middle cerebellar peduncle.
 Diffuse intrinsic pontine glioma may spread from the pons into the middle cerebellar peduncle.

-History

-The middle cerebellar peduncle may also be known as the brachium pontis.